Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 Still no signal.
 Still no word.
 Scouts were still hours away from the Hell system, and still detecting a gravity spike of immense scope and power on long-range scanners.

-He pulled a face, muttered “hmm” to himself, and drank his tea.
+He pulled a face, muttered "hmm" to himself, and drank his tea.

 It didn’t help.